Mickey McConnell

-Richard Barton "Mickey" McConnell (born April 14, 1989) is an American former professional basketball player and current assistant coach for the Saint Mary's Gaels of the West Coast Conference.
-He played college basketball at Saint Mary's College of California.
-In 2011, he was named West Coast Conference Men's Basketball Player of the Year.
-McConnell was drafted in 31st round of the 2011 MLB First Year Player Draft by the Los Angeles Dodgers.
+Richard Barton "Mickey" McConnell (born April 14, 1989) is an American former professional basketball player and coach who is the head coach of the Saint Mary's Gaels men's basketball team of the West Coast Conference (WCC).
+He previously served as an assistant coach and associate head coach for the program.
+He played college basketball for the Gaels, where he was named West Coast Conference Men's Basketball Player of the Year in 2011.
+McConnell was also selected in the 31st round of the 2011 MLB Draft by the Los Angeles Dodgers.

 Early life

 McConnell was born on April 14, 1989, in Mesa, Arizona, to Pam and Rick McConnell.
 Rick McConnell is the head basketball coach at Dobson High School and was a member of the University of Arizona's 1976 College World Series Championship baseball team.
-Mickey's older brother Matt plays baseball in the Philadelphia Phillies minor league organization.
+Mickey's older brother Matt played baseball in the Philadelphia Phillies minor league organization.
 Their grandfather Dick has the most wins in Arizona high school basketball history.
 The youngest McConnell received the nickname "Mickey" as a homage to Mickey Mantle.